It is a complex structure formed by a layer of endothelial cells of the central nervous system.

 This union makes the inner wall of the capillary waterproof.

 This structure limits the passage of hydrophilic molecules to the nervous tissue.

-The basement membrane of the capillaries is surrounded by specialized cells of the central nervous system, which are also functionally involved, such as the pericytes, the abluminal basal lamina, the perivascular astrocytes, and the microglia.
+The basement membrane of the capillaries is surrounded by specialized cells of the central nervous system, which are also functionally involved, such as the pericytes, the abluminal basal lamina, and the perivascular astrocytes, and the microglia.

-These are contractile cells arranged around capillaries and their function is to regulate endothelial cell maturation and capillary blood flow.
+These are contractile cells arranged around capillaries, and their function is to regulate endothelial cell maturation and capillary blood flow.

 The lack of function of the pericytes is so severe that it can cause the effectiveness of the blood-brain barrier.

-With the final part of their cellular projections, called astrocytic feet, astrocytic feet or glial limiting, the astrocytes cover the outer zone of the capillaries and reinforce the effect of the blood-brain barrier and make a filter between the blood and the neurons.
+With the final part of their cellular projections, called astrocytic feet, astrocytic feet, or glial limiting, the astrocytes cover the outer zone of the capillaries and reinforce the effect of the blood-brain barrier and make a filter between the blood and the neurons.

 Transport at the blood-brain barrier

 The brain depends on the delivery of critical hormones and nutrients, including glucose and various amino acids, from other organs in the body.